Mrs. Field’s Chocolate Chip Cookie Copycat Recipe

 Other keys are to use REAL vanilla–no imitation stuff, and REAL butter–not margarine.
 If you want a quality cookie, you have to use quality ingredients.
 You will never be able to get the exact replication of her cookie since she uses multiple kinds of vanilla grown in countries all over the world, but this is really a great tasting cookie.

 I found this recipe in my Treasury of Top Secret Recipes, by Todd Wilbur.
 I found this book at a thrift shop in Arlington, Texas, for $2.99 and have since gone on to purchase several more of his cookbooks online.
 I’ve had excellent outcomes on every recipe I’ve tried from his books so far.
 The only thing I changed in Wilbur’s recipe is to use UNBLEACHED all-purpose flour.
 I never buy bleached flour as it toughens baked goods, and the yukky stuff, emulsifiers and processes used to bleach flour are killers (literally!)

 If you’re looking for a superb Chocolate Chip Cookie recipe in time for holiday baking or just because, I recommend you give this recipe a try….and you be the judge of whether or not the cookies should bake 9, 10, or 11 minutes.
 Or for that matter, cook some at each time interval and then bake them the length you prefer.

-Even still, hopefully you will enjoy drooling over these cookies whether you cook them 9 or 10 or 11 minutes, just as I have!
+Even still, hopefully you will enjoy drooling over these cookies whether you cook them 9 or 10 or 11 minutes (or longer), just as I have!

 I thought Mrs. Field’s Chocolate Chip Cookie Copycat Recipe was sensational!
 If you’re looking for a dynamite cookie to WOW your guests, consider making up a batch of these fabulous treats.